taci4min/CypherTestBin/README.md

   cd CypherTestBin
   ls
  ```
- #### 2. You will see two folders: mac is for MacOS and ubuntu16.04 for Ubuntu system.
+ #### 2. You will see two folders: mac is for MacOS and linux for Linux system.
  ```
   cd mac
-  or cd ubuntu16.04
+  or cd linux
  ```
  Run the Cypher Process
  ---